 You're about to join a wonderful group of graduate students, faculty and staff in one of the best graduate bioengineering programs in the country.
-There's a lot to do here (both work and play).
 This is an orientation manual written by students for students in the Bioengineering Program to help you be fully prepared when you start in the Fall.
-We'll introduce you to some work stuff and also some play stuff.
+Welcome to the BioEngineering Association of Students (BEAST) orientation guide.